hidekuno/cidr-lite/README.md

 =================

 ## Overview
-- Search the CIDR format network address and country code from the IP address.
+- Search the CIDR format network address and country code from the IPv4 address.

 ## Build
 ### Requirement